For an hour, the group sat in a circle, quiet and still. Not a yawn. Not a nose scratch. Not a twitch.

 “The hard part is getting them to try it,” she said.
 “It’s hard, especially for seniors, to try something new.
 But then they realize there’s nothing better.”

-Edelbrock started the class about a year ago, missing meditation groups she participated in while living in Southern California.
+Edelbrock started the class about a year ago, missing meditation groups she participated in while living in Southern California, even with in-home services California.
 After a divorce and anxiety she found meditation.
 The practice even got her past a 27-year fear of flying and other anticipatory fears.
 Now when anxious, she remembers her mantra: “In this moment I’m perfectly fine.”

 At first she thought the seniors at the center would think she was selling “California mumbo-jumbo.”
 That never happened.
 The members embraced the idea and the class started with a waiting list.